Renaming Black Boy Lane

 - 3 December 2020

-The consultation is open from Friday 15 January to Friday 19 February 2021.
-You can respond to the consultation online, by post or via email.
+The consultation is now closed.
+It ran from Friday 15 January to Friday 19 February 2021.

 For Black Boy Lane residents who do not speak English as a first language, we have translated our latest consultation letter, Frequently Asked Questions (FAQs) and Legal 'Notice of Intention' into the following languages: